“Once a noble and shining kingdom

 The people of Anquar are notable for horse breeding and there are several strong and sure-footed breeds found here.

 One of the most interesting animal species in Anquar is a native bird called the Crown Sparrow.
 Crown sparrows are beautiful white birds with light blue feathers on the edges of the wings and tail and a "crown" of feathers atop the head.
 The crown sparrow is an exceptionally intelligent bird able to mimic human speech and known for very complex birdsong.
 Crown sparrows are highly trainable birds and have been used by the nobles in this nation for centuries to carry messages.
 The message is not given as a written message, but rather, is taught to the crown sparrow as a birdsong.
 A specific musical "language" called "crown song" has been developed over the last 600 years and has become standardized throughout the nation.
-Crown sparrows are able to learn surprisingly complex songs to carry long and sophisticated messages.
+Crown sparrows are able to learn surprisingly complex songs to carry messages of up to 50 words in length.
 A message can only be taught to a crown sparrow by someone who understands crown song.
 Once the message is learned, the bird is instructed as to where to go (again through crown song and usually one of several pre-trained destinations) and the bird flies to its destination to deliver its message.
 Of course, the receiver of the message must understand crown song as well.

 In the centuries before the Sundering, this region was home to peaceful primitive clans and villages known as the Valadur that fished the sea and farmed the land.
 The Valadur were known for stoic bravery, spartan simplicity and rugged individuality.
 Their civilization fragmented during the World Storm.
 Lawless brigands in pirate ships arrived from distant lands and began to plunder the Valadur villages.
-Bandits began to prowl the land.
 The Valadur villages banded together to survive.
 Petty warlords took over small towns and established tiny fiefdoms.
 Battle between warlords became common and strangers were feared.
 Although many Valadurian towns fought bravely and remained free, these were dark days for the Valadur.